gouravnema/react-weather-board/README.md

 ```

 #### Dev notes
+* Configuration like api url and city id are hardcode as file
+constants in `/src/ui/js/data/server.js` can be easily moved out to config later.
 * Components are usually covered with html snapshots.
 * Components containing ui actions are covered with simulate.
 * Reducers are covered using TDD for all state changes.